gsoules/MkDocs/digital-archive/docs/technology/mkdocs.md

 ```

 ![mkdocs serve](mkdocs-1.jpg)

+If you get the message `Error: Config file 'mkdocs.yml' does not exist` you are not in the `digita-archive` folder containing
+the `mkdocs.yml` file.
+CD to that folder.

 With the server running, you can now open <http://127.0.0.1:8000> in your browser to see the default home page being displayed.
 When you edit a Markdown file and then save it, your changes automatically appear in the browser.